Subscribe to updates

 Summary

-The Sustainable Development Select Committee was scheduled to receive an update on the council's key town centre regeneration programmes in Lewisham and Catford.
+The committee received an update on the council's town centre regeneration programmes in Lewisham and Catford.

 Lewisham Town Centre